Battle of France: Allies

 France had spent a higher percentage of its GNP from 1918 to 1935 on its military than other great powers and the government had added a large rearmament effort in 1936.
 France mobilised about one-third of the male population between the ages of 20 and 45, bringing the strength of its armed forces to 5,000,000.
 Only 2,240,000 of these served in army units in the north.
 The British contributed a total strength of 897,000 men in 1939, rising to 1,650,000 by June 1940.
 Dutch and Belgian manpower reserves amounted to 400,000 and 650,000, respectively.

 Armies

 The French Army had 117 divisions, of which 104 (including 11 in reserve) were for the defence of the north.
-The British contributed 13 divisions in the BEF, three of which were untrained and poorly-armed labour divisions.
+The British contributed 13 divisions in the BEF, three of which were untrained and poorly armed labour divisions.
 Twenty-two Belgian, ten Dutch and two Polish divisions were also part of the Allied order of battle.
 British artillery strength amounted to 1,280 guns, Belgium fielded 1,338 guns, the Dutch 656 guns and France 10,700 guns, giving an Allied total of about 14,000 guns, 45 per cent more than the Germans.
 The French Army was also more motorised than its opponent, which still relied on horses.
 Although the Belgians, British and Dutch had few tanks, the French had 3,254, outnumbering the Germans.

+Despite several partial mobilisations since 1936, during the full mobilisation in September 1939, officers were unfamiliar with their duties, technical experts were simultaneously expected to hand over their vehicles, report to recruitment centres and were also exempt from service as essential workers.
+Reservists flooded the depots leading to shortages of beds and poor sanitary conditions.
+The army lacked 150,000 pairs of trousers, 350,000 blankets, 415,000 tents and 600,000 pairs of boots.
+Recruits often left their centres and returned home or drank excessively as they waited around for someone to take charge and integrate them.
+This was a disastrous process not too dissimilar from that of 1870, though the main German blow fell on Poland initially and not France.